I actually can't believe it's the fastest three hours in media.

 Relax.

-No, I I want a genuine Republican to carry the banner for the party this year, not another rhino.
+No, I want a genuine Republican to carry the banner for the party this year, not another rhino.

-That's an interesting qu is a genuine Republican a rhino.
+Is a genuine Republican a rhino?

-Republican and name only.
+What does rhino mean, Republican and name only?

-Yeah, well, the Republican establishment we would all think are rhinos.
+Yeah, well, the Republican establishment, we would all think, are rhinos.

 Exactly.